Thiago-Morais/DS-Orchestra-Complete-CE/README.md

-# DS Orchestra Complete Community
+# DS Orchestra Complete Community Edition

 DS Orchestra Complete Community is an open source version of the [DS Orchestra Complete](bit.ly/DS-OC) by Shovan Das